This is a personal gallery about my path in photography, my journey.

 It is a collection of photographs, not strictly chronologic, that are important to me, which I put together after I recently was asked, "What does photography mean to you?"

 Here is my answer:

 In Eugen Herrigel’s, Zen and the Art of Archery, the Master, Kenzo Awa, explains that “the art of archery means a profound and far-reaching contest of the archer with himself.”
 Photography means the same to me.
 Photography is my portal to mindlessness, an opportunity to let go of daily life and completely immerse in non-self, to become the picture.
-That first shutter release is very therapeutic!

 This is my autobiography.